|Click here to find the latest information on Car Rentals

 REMINDER: Access Services drivers do not accept credit cards, tips, or gratuities.
 Please do not offer.

-PICK-UP LOCATIONS FOR PERSONS WITH DISABILITIES
+DROP OFF AND PICK-UP LOCATIONS FOR PERSONS WITH DISABILITIES

 A service animal is an animal that performs a task or tasks for a person with a disability to help overcome limitations resulting from the disability.
 Federal law defines service animal as “any guide dog, signal dog, or other animal individually trained to do work or perform tasks for the benefit of an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items” Service Animals are allowed in all areas of the airport